Reduce Employer NICs: Salary Sacrifice Pensions

 • Murray Humphrey

-Your pension will probably be the biggest investment you ever make.
-Potentially even more than your mortgage.
-They’re important – and powerful.
+Your pension might just be the biggest investment you ever make.
+Potentially even bigger than your mortgage.
+And it deserves to be treated that way.

 Of course, as with all investments, your capital is at risk so pensions can go down in value as well as up and you could get back less than you invest.
 The 5% assumed investment growth is illustrative and not guaranteed.

-You’ve seen the power of compound returns.
-Now let’s see what happens when you add even more to your pension pot.
-Here are two scenarios:
+You’ve seen the power of compound growth for a one-off top up.
+Now let’s see what happens when you increase your regular contributions today and give them time to grow.

-Jack is 30.
-He makes a £50 contribution to his pension pot every month and earns 5% investment growth each year.
+Alex has a personal pension, makes a pension contribution every month and earns 5% investment growth each year.

 What If I Can’t Save Consistently?